 Early Origins of the Leathers family

-Important Dates for the Leathers family
+Early History of the Leathers family

 This web page shows only a small excerpt of our Leathers research.
 Another 123 words (9 lines of text) covering the years 1057, 1516, 1311, 1297, 1298, 1611, 1646 and 1772 are included under the topic Early Leathers History in all our PDF Extended History products and printed products wherever possible.